helena-intel/readmes/vllm_benchmark_openvino.md

 python benchmark_serving.py --model /path/to/model --dataset-path /path/to/ShareGPT_V3_unfiltered_cleaned_split.json --num-prompts 500
 ```

 Adjust num-prompts to your preference.
 See `python benchmark_serving.py -h` for all arguments.
-See https://github.com/vllm-project/vllm/blob/main/docs/source/getting_started/installation/openvino.md about BKMs

-> ![NOTE]
+> [!NOTE]
 > Make sure to use the exact same model path syntax for the `serve` and the `benchmark_serving.py` steps.
 Do not use `/home/user` in one and `$HOME` in the other, do not have one model end with a slash and not the other.
 The arguments should be exactly the same.